stonepros/stone/doc/architecture.rst

 About Pools
 ~~~~~~~~~~~

-The Ceph storage system supports the notion of 'Pools', which are logical
+The Stone storage system supports the notion of 'Pools', which are logical
 partitions for storing objects.

-Ceph Clients retrieve a `Cluster Map`_ from a Ceph Monitor, and write objects to
+Stone Clients retrieve a `Cluster Map`_ from a Stone Monitor, and write objects to
 pools.
 The pool's ``size`` or number of replicas, the CRUSH rule and the
-number of placement groups determine how Ceph will place the data.
+number of placement groups determine how Stone will place the data.

 .. ditaa::